MEMozki/ClashCore/README.md

 # Clash Core
 The core of the Clash of Clans server development is based on Java.
-Works from v1 to v17+
+Works from all versions!
 ![Screenshot](https://i.imgur.com/CXqsMPg.png)

 ### Need help?